zbreeden/FourTwentyAnalytics/README.md

 index.html:  portfolio website.
-readme.md:  this scroll meant to be a running broadcasting of how FourTwenty Analytics is built. assets/:  a set of images specific to FourTwenty Analytics. schema/: even seeds need machine genetics; these .yml files define the seeds in machine language. seeds/: a collection of data seeds meant to create a living system of modules.
+readme.md:  this scroll meant to be a running broadcasting of how FourTwenty Analytics is built. assets/:  a set of images specific to FourTwenty Analytics. schema/: even living seeds need machine genetics; these .yml files define the seeds in machine language. seeds/: a collection of data seeds meant to create a living system of modules; these seeds all maintain home repo genetics as the constellation grows.

 --> schema/glossary.schema.yml <--